infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

-This method returns a struct containing the following attributes:
+This method returns a structure containing the following attributes:

 - `db_names`: `list[str]` A list of all database names.
 - `error_code`: `int` An error code indicating the result of the operation.